Claim types

 - You did not delay so long that you accepted the breach.

-- Non payment or late payment of wages
+- Non-payment or late payment of wages is a classic constructive dismissal examples of a breach.

 - 01